out-post/sentinel/CODE-CONVENTIONS.md

 -   Use `Prettier` for formatting, and ESLint for linting.
 -   Please note that there are issues with the `indent` option for `ESLint`, so we have chosen to disable any warnings or errors for it.
--   When `git commit`ing, make sure to run `npm run pre-commit` to lint and reformat.
+-   When `git commit`ing, make sure to run `npm run pre-commit` to lint, reformat and test.
 -   For general Markdown documents, please don't mind using your own formatting, since Prettier will go in and change it anyways.
+-   Sign your commits!
+See [this gist](https://gist.github.com/Beneboe/3183a8a9eb53439dbee07c90b344c77e) for a quick and easy tutorial on signing.

 ## TypeScript & Type Annotating